 What to Consider Before Buying the Best Setting Powder for Oily Skin

-1. Choose between a tinted or translucent powder
+1. Choose between a Tinted or Translucent Powder

-A setting powder comes in two forms, either in translucent or tinted form.
+A setting powder comes in two forms, either translucent or tinted.
 A tinted powder is suitable for brightening and hiding marks on your skin, but the colorless translucent powders work wonders for oily skin.
-Tinted powders are available in different colors to match different skin tones, and they can also change your foundation tint when applied on top.
+Tinted setting powders are available in different colors to match different skin tones, and they can also change your foundation tint when applied on top.

 They are available in different coverage levels, and you choose to depend on how much coverage you are looking for.
 However, a tinted setting powder may clog your pores, causing breakouts because they can look thick after multiple touch-ups.

 On the other hand, translucent powders are meant to suit every skin tone, and they control and prevent oil or shine, giving your face an invisible finish.
 They are also lightweight and don't look thick even after multiple touch-ups throughout the day.
-When it comes to oily skin, a translucent powder works the best as you can touch up the product without having your face looking smudged or shiny.
+When it comes to oily skin, a translucent powder works the best as you can touch up the product without having your face look smudged or shiny.

-2. Choose a product that is matte or lightweight
+2. Choose a Product that is Matte or Lightweight

 A product with an oil-free formula and non-comedogenic is essential when choosing setting powders because they won't clog our pores which is vital because oily skin is prone to breakouts and acne.
 You can also choose a vegan product because the formulas contain fewer or no skin-harming elements.

-Checking the ingredient list in every powder is vital because some products like rice starch or cornstarch often make the bulk of the product, which helps set your makeup correctly by absorbing oil.
-Some setting powder ingredients are a plus as they are gentle on aa skin types and might provide complexion boosting benefits.
+Checking the ingredient list in every setting powder is vital because some products like rice starch or cornstarch often make the bulk of the product, which helps set your makeup correctly by absorbing oil.
+In addition, some setting powder ingredients are a plus as they are gentle on skin types and might provide complexion boosting benefits.

 Other beneficial ingredients include zinc, silica, iron oxide, magnesium, and calcium silicate.
-Another beneficial products are talc which with oily skin it can be a gamble.
+Another beneficial product is talc, which can be a gamble with oily skin.
 It would be best to go with a talc-free powder if your makeup creases or looks cakey when using a talc product.